dmbarbour/glas/docs/GlasDesign.md

 ### User Applications

+Glas can support a conventional procedural-loop application by constraining use of effects within the 'try' clause of loops and conditionals.

+One option is to distinguish statements vs. expressions, then require loops and conditionals to branch based on expressions.
+Or we could hide use of backtracking in our syntax, present a more conventional procedural syntax to the user.
+A third option is to embrace backtracking and design our effects APIs to be compatible with a transactional context.

-Backtracking conditionals are implicit hierarchical transactions.
-Glas programs are a good fit for transaction-based application models.
-Transaction machines are a transaction-based application model with a lot of nice properties, a good fit for my vision of live coding HCI and reactive systems.
+Glas programs are a good fit for a transaction machine application model, which is a good fit for my vision of live coding HCI and reactive systems.
 I'm developing this idea in the [Glas Apps](GlasApps.md) document.
+However, redesigning APIs and programming conventions for asynchronous interaction is a slog.
+I'm inclined to favor a conventional procedural loop to get started ASAP.

-The Glas command-line utility can provide an interpreter or JIT-compiler for applications with a few effects for network, filesystem, console, and GUI.
-This would serve as a stopgap for binary generation, and also as a potential platform for live coding.
+The Glas command-line utility should provide an interpreter (or JIT-compiler) for at least a console application model, with access to network, filesystem, and stdio.

 ## Performance